PennyLaneAI/qml/demos_community.rst

     The Transformer neural network architecture revolutionized the analysis of text.
 Here we show an example of a Transformer with quantum-enhanced multi-headed attention.
-In the quantumized version, dense layers are replaced by simple Variational Quantum Circuits.
+In the quantum-enhanced version, dense layers are replaced by simple Variational Quantum Circuits.
 An implementation based on PennyLane and TensorFlow-2.x illustrates the basic concept.
-In Natural Language Processing, documents are usually presented as sequences of words.
-    One of the most successful techniques to manipulate this kind of data is the Recurrent Neural Network architecture, and in particular a variant called Long Short-Term Memory (LSTM).
-Using the PennyLane library and its PyTorch interface, one can easily define a LSTM network where Variational Quantum Circuits (VQCs) replace linear operations.
-An application to Part-of-Speech tagging is presented in this tutorial.

 :html:`<div class="card hidden-card"></div></div>`